Nordland: Economy

-Farming is another regional economy, and consists mainly of dairy farming and livestock such as sheep, and domesticated reindeer graze the inland highlands.
+Farming is another regional economy and consists mainly of dairy farming and livestock such as sheep, and domesticated reindeer graze the inland highlands.
 There is also some forestry, particularly in the Helgeland district, but also further north.
 In earlier days, grain was grown in Nordland (mostly barley, some oats).
 Nordlandshest is the smallest of the three Norwegian horse breeds.
-The Norwegian Lundehund was bred to hunt puffins and only saved from extinction due to a few remaining dogs in Lofoten.
+The Norwegian Lundehund was bred to hunt puffins and was only saved from extinction due to a few remaining dogs in Lofoten.